PERSONALISED-CONCIERGE/SIT_ICT2106_p3-M2/README.md

     - Feature 2 - Reviews & Ratings
     - Feature 3 - Reservation of Food_Leisures
     - Feature 4 - Blog of Itinerary
-    - Feature 5 - Viewing of booking Of Transportation (Taxi) options
+    - Feature 5 - Viewing of booking Of Transportation (Taxi) options - Doing for prototype

 ### P3-02